 If you don’t qualify for a personal card, consider:

 - Southwest Rapid Rewards Premier Business Credit Card – Earn 60,000 Southwest points after spending $3,000 on purchases in the first three months of account opening, $99 annual fee

 While it’s possible to earn the sign-up bonus on all four Southwest cards, you can only hold one personal Southwest card at a time.

 And if you previously had the Chase Southwest Plus card, you should be able to earn the bonus again as long as it has been at least 24 months since you previously earned the bonus.

 The sign-up bonus and points you earn from making purchases with the Chase Southwest Plus card count toward earning the Southwest Companion Pass (the #1 deal in travel).
-With the Companion Pass, you can just book a paid or award ticket.
-Then, add a designated friend or loved one to your reservation for just the cost of taxes & fees, which is typically just ~$11 for round-trip flights within the US.
+With the Companion Pass, you can add a designated friend or loved one to your paid or award reservation for just the cost of taxes & fees, which is typically just ~$11 for round-trip flights within the US.

 For more about the Chase Southwest Plus and Southwest points, check out our guides:

 - Southwest Rapid Rewards Review

 - Southwest Points Value

 - How to Use the Southwest Companion Pass